saifalhroub/nopCommerce-store/Checkout.md

  When the user is on the checkout page
  Then he has to provide his billing address informationsto confirm identity

+## AC (Billing Address - Save info)
+Given the user is on the billing address form
+When the user clicks onsave
+Then the user will be saved in the database
+And the user can use it for other orders

+## AC (Billing Address - shipping to the same address0
+Given the user selected ship to the same address
+When the user clicks on the continue button
+Then the shipping address section will be skipped
+And the shipping address will be the same as of the billing address
 ---

 ### AC - (Shipping Address)